orpiske/dserve/README.md

 Download Server
 ============

-This is toy project and should not be taken seriously.
+This is a toy project and should not be taken seriously.

 References
 ----